asreview/paper-megameta-postprocessing-screeningresults/README.md

 It results in corrected columns for both the subject- and the composite-label.
 5. OPTIONAL: Create ASReview plugin-ready data by running the script `master_script_process_data_for_asreview_plugin.R`.
 This script creates a new folder in the output folder, `data_for_plugin`, containing several versions of the dataset created from step 4.
-The file `megameta_asreview_partly_labelled.xlsx` can be used as input for .... [????].
+See [Data for the ASReview plugin](#data-for-the-asreview-plugin) for more information.

 ## Deduplication strategy